Brownster/PI-PVR/README.md

 Customizing the Stack

 You can customize the container names and images in the setup.sh script.
-For example:

-# Jackett
-JACKETT_CONTAINER="jackett"
-JACKETT_IMAGE="linuxserver/jackett"

 To use a different image, update the *_IMAGE variables and re-run the setup.
 Testing